turkcypcey/RESTApiTask/writeup.md

 Language Features
 ------------------

-- used javaScript
-- array manipulation
-    - .sort
-        - sorts out the list and updates the original
-    - .filter
-        - filters out what is not needed and creates a new list
-    - .push
-        - adds a item to the bottom of the list

 Using JavaScript for this project I found that it has a lot of inconsistencies in the way it uses lists this is due to the fact that JavaScript will not allow an array to equal another array as it views them as different arrays, the inconsistencies begin here with the sort function as it will sort the list to the correct order and then update the original one.
 Whereas the filter function will create a new array with the filtered item beng removed for example:

 ```